PranavS1312/LIVE-PROJECT/README.md

 # ISKCON NVCC Encyclopedia System 📚

 A web-based encyclopedia platform for ISKCON NVCC, designed to organize and present spiritual, cultural, and Bhagvadgita knowledge.
-This project aims to provide an easy-to-navigate(read,update and write content) knowledge hub for devotees and visitors.
+This project aims to provide an easy-to-navigate knowledge hub for devotees and visitors.
+The user can read, upload and update the content.

 ---